A303 road: Other schemes

 A number of other schemes for the remaining below-standard parts of the A303 were considered in the 1990s, including improvements west of Ilminster towards Marsh, and the single-carriageway section around Yeovilton.
 These proposals were all cancelled in 1998.
 The schemes were later remitted to the London to South West and South Wales Multi-Modal Study (SWARMMS), and the conclusion of the report was that all of the schemes east of Ilminster should go ahead; and to avoid building a dual carriageway through the Blackdown Hills the A358 should be upgraded to the M5 at Taunton.
 In 2009, none were considered to be regional priorities, so no other improvements were likely to be funded in the short term.

 In 2016, Devon County Council announced they would self-fund improvements to the A303 between Ilminster and Honiton, which was not included in Highways England's list.
 The council put together three proposals for alternative routes, with the aim of securing £170 million of Government funding once a preferred route is chosen.
+The proposals were cancelled in 2020.